 “Go therefore and make disciples of all the nations…teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age” (Matthew 28:19-20, NASB).

-3) Being a Disciple of Jesus (video sermon, Tom Edwards)
+3) Growing Strong in the Lord (video sermon, Tom Edwards)

 4) News & Notes

 In the message conveyed to the church in Smyrna in Revelation 2:10 the Lord proclaimed — “Do not fear any of those things which you are about to suffer.
 Indeed, the devil is about to throw some of you into prison, that you may be tested, and you will have tribulation ten days.
 Be faithful until death, and I will give you the crown of life” (NKJV).
 This admonition to faithfulness is one that all believers would do well to heed.
 Let’s consider what the New Testament says about faithfulness.

 Faithfulness is described as part of the “fruit of the Spirit” in Galatians 5:22,23.
 The text reads — “…The fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
 Against such there is no law.”
 If we are to be spiritually mind; if we are to be filled with the Spirit and led by the Spirit we should strive towards faithfulness.